-Southtown The Arts District nurtures artistic seeds as a way to grow sustainable creative enterprise and nourish community.
+Southtown Culture nurtures artistic seeds as a way to grow sustainable creative enterprise and nourish community.

 Our Vision: A Garden for Creative Seeds

-Southtown The Arts District is rooted in five adjacent neighborhoods.
-We understand that when innovative artists take root in community their reach is deep and meaningful.
+We believe that when innovative artists take root in community their reach is deep and meaningful.
 Artists create positive effects for neighbors, schools and the surrounding environment.
 In developing an environment for creatives through innovative educational events, philanthropy and community support, we sow the seeds for sustainability —a healthy environment in which to grow and thrive.

 Southtown, is home to the city’s longest running Art-walks: (20 years of) First Friday, Second Saturday, and our annual open house celebration “A Day in Southtown”.
 Each of these events is unique in outreach and reinforces our effort to inspire a healthy environment.

 Like all healthy gardens, Southtown requires our attention.
 Housing, as well as work spaces, are an integral ingredient in cultivating our creative community; your contribution strengthens this area specifically.
 Join us in keeping our garden productive, healthy, and sustainable for existing and future artists that choose to live and work here!